-- To form a barrier or border between: a river that sunders the two mountain ranges.
+A river that sunders the two mountain ranges.

-- To dissolve (a connection or relationship): a disagreement that sundered their friendship.
+A disagreement that sundered their friendship.

-To become broken into parts or disunited.
+- into parts or pieces

 Origin of sunder

-Middle English sundren from Old English sundrian
+- Middle English sundren from Old English sundrian

 - From Middle English, from Old English sundor- (“separate, different"), from Proto-Germanic *sundraz (“isolated, particular, alone"), from Proto-Indo-European *snter-, *seni-, *senu-, *san- (“apart, without, for oneself").
 Cognate with Old Saxon sundar (“particular, special"), Dutch zonder (“without"), German sonder (“special, set apart"), Old Norse sundr (“separate"), Danish sønder (“apart, asunder"), Latin sine (“without").

 - From Middle English sundren (“to separate, part, divide"), from Old English sundrian (“to separate, split, part, divide"), from Proto-Germanic *sundrōnÄ… (“to separate"), from Proto-Indo-European *sen(e)- (“separate, without").
 Cognate with Scots sinder, sunder (“to separate, divide, split up"), Dutch zonderen (“to isolate"), German sondern (“to separate"), Swedish söndra (“to divide").
 More at sundry.